WVIZ: From educational radio to educational television

 Cleveland had been regarded as a forerunner in educational broadcasting well before WVIZ's sign-on.
 The Cleveland Board of Education built and signed on WBOE, an AM "Apex" station, on November 21, 1938, as the first radio station fully licensed by the Federal Communications Commission (FCC) for non-commercial educational use.
 Converted to the FM band in 1941, WBOE operated strictly as an in-school educational tool for the next three decades.
 The New Republic described WBOE in 1949 as "a model for the country" and "the most exciting broadcasting job being done".
 Variety suggested in 1944 that WBOE could be a forerunner to educational television and was already "a close facsimile to actual television".
 Because of the FM band's obscurity, WBOE was almost entirely invisible outside of the classroom: radio supervisor William B. Levenson expressed hope of "a steady, if not rapid growth" in FM educational stations in 1941, but by 1958, WBOE was the only full-market FM signal receivable in neighboring Akron.

-In 1952, when the FCC reallocated television channels after lifting its years-long freeze on new TV station grants, channel 25 in the new ultra high frequency (UHF) was assigned to Cleveland as its reserved channel for educational broadcasting.
+In 1952, when the FCC reallocated television channels after lifting its years-long freeze on new TV station grants, channel 25 in the new ultra high frequency (UHF) band was assigned to Cleveland as its reserved channel for educational broadcasting.
 Some interest existed at that time in allocating the channel, but no such station immediately materialized.
 By 1960, when leaders of various local school systems met to discuss the establishment of an educational station, Cleveland was among the nation's largest cities without one.
 Some steps were made in 1961 toward getting an educational station on the air, notably when the Cleveland Board of Education voted to refer a property tax to voters.
 At that time, members of the Cleveland Board of Education disparaged plans by a community association—the Greater Cleveland Television Education Association, formed in 1958—as not knowledgeable of the needs of the school system.